blueOkiris/simple-web-browser/README.md

 The default system will use:
 - Custom password and bookmark sync
-- Custom adblock combined into a plugin with Webkit Gtk
+- Blockit adblocker combined into a plugin with Webkit Gtk

 The actual main window contains:
 - a container for the web page rendering